-Continuing our contribution to the BFI’s major project for 2012, The Genius of Hitchcock, this month the Mediatheque delves deeper to uncover the man behind the myth.
+Continuing our contribution to the BFI’s major project for 2012, The Genius of Hitchcock, the Mediatheque delves deeper to uncover the man behind the myth.
 This new collection brings together an incisive selection of television documentaries (made both before and after Hitchcock’s death in 1980), together with home movies, on-set footage and interviews with the Master of Suspense himself.

 Rarities include a 1964 edition of the BBC’s Monitor arts strand pairing Hitchcock with the programme’s editor Huw Wheldon, while the tables are turned in the Scottish TV documentary Hitchcock on Grierson (1965).
 Aside from giving an insight into Hitchcock’s disciplined approach to filmmaking, this collection introduces a man with a wicked sense of humour - larking about with Anny Ondra on the set of Blackmail, giving his young daughter Pat a piggy-back, and later demonstrating he hadn’t lost touch with his British roots in a wry address to film fans in far-off Essex.